 Fill The Frame And Make Better Photos

 The camera's viewfinder is, for the photographer, what the canvas is for the painter.
-We need to fill the frame, but not with clutter.
+A fundamental aspect associated with how to frame most photographs is to fill the frame in a way that allows the image to breathe, in a visual sense, without filling it up with clutter.

 The photographic frame relates to the edges of the image, either formed within the camera’s viewfinder or on the desktop after cropping has been applied.

 These days we can take the term fill the frame to describe the need to, on occasions, move closer to or zoom in on the primary subject of the photograph so as to render it larger in the photographic frame.

 For most photos to be visually arresting it’s important to place emphasis on the primary subject or focal point in the image.